Last updated on December 8th, 2020 at 10:18 am

 Dining in Matlacha and Pine Island

 For such a small town, there is a good choice of restaurants.
 There are several seafood spots we’d love to try next time, including the dining room at the Tarpon Lodge.
-Here are a few places we dined and enjoyed:
+Here are a few places we dined or were especially recommended:

 Blue Dog Bar & Grill, has local craft beers on draft and makes a great mullet sandwich.
 (In addition to a good choice of fresh fish, we were pleased to find several vegetarian choices.)
 4597 Pine Island Road NW, Matlacha, 239-558-4970.